 Every potential candidate for laser vision correction such as LASIK undergoes a meticulous screening process where we assess various factors including the shape of the eye, your current glasses prescription, and other factors such as your personality, profession and vision goals.
 The best candidates for LASIK are between 20-45 with mild-to-moderate degrees of myopia, astigmatism, or hyperopia.
-If you are over 45 or have conditions such as keratoconus, autoimmune disease, severe dry eye syndrome, or high degrees of myopia, then Dr Vrabec may recommend an alternative vision-correcting procedure such as the Visian ICL or refractive lens exchange at your consultation.
+If you are over 45 or have conditions such as keratoconus, autoimmune disease, severe dry eye syndrome, or high degrees of myopia, then Dr Vrabec may recommend an alternative vision-correcting procedure such as the Visian EVO ICL or refractive lens exchange (RLE) at your consultation.
 Our standard process is to recommend to each unique patient the procedure that fits them best, and not to match the same procedure to every patient.
 This custom, personalized approach ensures you receive the best recommendation and treatment possible for you and your most valued assets: your eyes!